DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 <br><br>
 <ul>
  <li>All 12,000+ lines of Japanese dialog text have been translated.</li>
- <li>All menus, textures/images, bonus content, and minigames have been translated, re-rendered, and rebuilt.</li>
+ <li>All menus, textures/images, bonus content, and mini-games have been translated, re-rendered, and rebuilt.</li>
   <ul>
    <li>Previously, the only English asset in this game was the "Press Start Button" text on the title.</li>
   </ul>
  <li>All VMU icons and applications have been translated.</li>
  <li>All VMU save and application metadata appear in English on the Dreamcast's BIOS menu save manager.</li>
- <li>The "Learn the Lyrics" minigame previously functioned as a basic Kana lesson for players, and has been modified to teach the player the Ainu phonetics for Nakoruru's "secret song".</li>
+ <li>The "Learn the Lyrics" mini-game previously functioned as a basic Kana lesson for players, and has been modified to teach the player the Ainu phonetics for Nakoruru's "secret song".</li>
  <li>A new font sheet was created, along with new SH4 assembly code to support narrower glyph tiles and all related modifications.</li>
- <li>Quiz minigame questions completely rewritten as to give players the ability to answer them correctly, while also learning about Japanese and Ainu culture, food, and history.
+ <li>Quiz mini-game questions completely rewritten as to give players the ability to answer them correctly, while also learning about Japanese and Ainu culture, food, and history.
- <li>Quiz minigame timer removed to give players time to research answers for each question.</li>
+ <li>Quiz mini-game timer removed to give players time to research answers for each question.</li>
  <li>Voiced acted dialog audio persists across multiple dialog boxes as to not be prematurely halted when English text consumes more than a single dialog box.</li>
 </ul>